 Federal and State laws require employers to post notices informing employees of their rights and protections while performing work for their employers.
 Georgia Labor Law Posters contain each of the state and federal mandatory labor law notices that must be posted in the workplace.
 Employers may also be required to post a separate city or county poster depending on their location, or specialized posters relating to their industry.

 Posting requirements may change throughout the year as the federal and state legislatures and regulatory agencies implement new laws.
 Sign up for our blogs and email blasts to never miss a required update!
 Next steps:

 - When only one labor law notice is updated with a mandatory change, you can instantly update your existing All-On-One™ Poster with CPC’s innovative Peel ‘N Post™ update sticker.
 A Peel ‘N Post™ is an adhesive-backed posting that sticks over the outdated posting on the All-On-One™ Poster.

 - When multiple labor law notice updates are released at the same time, the most economical way to achieve posting compliance is to replace the outdated All-On-One™ Poster with the newer version.

 - All-On-One™ Posters are updated with each mandatory and minor change as they happen, so purchasing a new poster is always an option.

-- Workers’ Compensation Bill of Rights (July 2016) – Updated with new benefit rates, rights, and information relating to lifetime medical benefits.
+- Workers’ Compensation: Official Notice & Bill of Rights (July 2022) – Updated with new benefit rates and State Board of Workers’ Compensation contact information.